 Cocktails in Care Homes

-Cocktails in Care Homes brings young volunteers into care homes to host and enjoy monthly parties alongside residents and staff.
-We aim to combat loneliness for older people, train volunteers in dementia awareness, and challenge the public’s perceptions of care homes as boring and scary places.
+Cocktails in Care Homes brings young adult volunteers into care homes to host and enjoy monthly parties alongside residents and staff.
+We aim to combat loneliness for older people, train volunteers in dementia awareness, and challenge the public’s perceptions of care homes as boring and scary places

 Magic Me will run 11 monthly Cocktail Parties in 9 care homes across London, 6-7.30pm, each catering for 10-20 residents and 8-15 volunteers.
 42 residents per home will benefit in the year.
 Parties, hosted by our Volunteer Party Managers and trained volunteers, enable residents to socialise with new people, feel in touch with their community, have regular events to get dressed up for and look forward to.
 We enable socialising for people with dementia, sensory impairments or low confidence.